 After all these foods you must be wondering about some exotic beverages found in Nepal right?
-Well now we’ll try to remove your all the curiosity about beverages found in Nepal.
+Well, now we’ll try to remove your curiosity about beverages found in Nepal.

 a) Butter Tea

-Butter tea is a local drink of Himalayan regions of Nepal, Bhutan, India & Tibet which is made from tea leaves, yak butter, water & salt.
-The best quality of butter tea is made by boiling pu-erh tea (fermented tea) leaves in water for half a day to achieve dark brown color.
+Butter tea is a local drink in the Himalayan regions of Nepal, Bhutan, India & Tibet which is made from tea leaves, yak butter, water & salt.
+The best quality butter tea is made by boiling pu-erh tea (fermented tea) leaves in water for half a day to achieve dark brown color.

 It is believed that it boosts your energy and prevents from altitude sickness when trekking in Himalayan regions.

 Lassi is a healthy drink blended with yogurt, water, spices & sometimes fruit which is a traditional drink in India, Pakistan & rural areas of Nepal.
-It is a best coolant drink for summer and a best medicine for digestion.
+It is the best coolant drink for summer and the best medicine for digestion.
 It is mostly consumed after the meal.